Rocket glitch dooms Russian cargo spaceship

 | MOSCOW/CAPE CANAVERAL, Florida

-A similar system is used on the Russian Soyuz rockets which, since the retirement of NASA's space shuttles last month, are now the sole means to fly crew members to and from the station, a $100 billion project of 16 nations.
+A similar system is used on the Russian Soyuz rockets which, since the retirement of NASA's space shuttles last month, are now the sole means to fly crew members to and from the station, a $100 billion (61.1 billion pound) project of 16 nations.

 A search for the cargo spacecraft's debris was under way in Russia's Siberian Altai region, Russia's Interfax news agency said.